 I'm currently using version 1.4, and I really enjoy it!

 Nonetheless, the exposure control is to wide to my taste, it prevents for a very accurate control (even with the graphical control).
 I'll never overexpose by 14 eV and I guess that limitating it to +-5eV would be more than enough.

 What do you think?

-#1 Updated by Christian iuga about 4 years ago
+#1 Updated by Christian iuga over 4 years ago

 Yes you have right for most usage it's not needed & it's not very accurate ...

 But it's can be usefull to have overexpose by 14 eV for HDR images.